 What embedded accessibility work looks like in practice

-In sprint planning and refinement.
-I add accessibility acceptance criteria to tickets before they are sized.
-Not vague criteria like “must be accessible” — specific ones like “focus must return to the trigger button when the modal is dismissed” or “error message must be announced by screen readers on validation failure.”
-Developers know what done means before they start.
+I add accessibility acceptance criteria (AC) to tickets before they are sized.
+Not vague criteria like “must be accessible” - specific ones like “focus must return to the trigger button when the modal is dismissed” or “error message come before the input” Developers know what done means before they start.

-In sprint demo.
 I can join sprint demos and do a quick keyboard and screen reader check of what has been built.
 Catching issues in demo is cheaper than catching them after release.

 What changes when accessibility is embedded

-The first sprint feels slow.
-Developers ask more questions.
-Designs go back for revision.
+The first sprint feels slow, developers ask more questions, designs go back for revision.
 By the third sprint, the patterns are becoming familiar.
 By the sixth, the team is catching their own issues before I do.

 Get in touch to discuss embedded availability